Morpheuslabs-io/a-besu-project/smartcontracts/README.md

 - Installation: `npm i`
 - Start local Ganache: `npm run ganache`
 - Open another Terminal tab to run the deployment: `npm run deploy-ganache-new`

+**Notice**
+If not yet, pls generate an account as mentioned in the above section

 ## Deployment output log